-

 Alarming Trends for Fire and Biodiversity

-The NSW Environment Protection Authority (EPA) has released its State of the Environment Report for 2024/25, providing an updated and sobering
+The NSW Environment Protection Authority (EPA) has released its State of the Environment Report for 2024/25, providing an updated and sobering -

-Bushfire Volunteer wrote a new post 3 weeks ago
+Bushfire Volunteer wrote a new post 11 months, 2 weeks ago

 Long-Term Impact of Cultural Burning and Shrub Cover

-A recent study has revealed that Indigenous cultural burning practices halved shrub cover across south-east Australia thousands of years
+A recent study has revealed that Indigenous cultural burning practices halved shrub cover across south-east Australia thousands of years before -

-Bushfire Volunteer wrote a new post 3 weeks ago
+Bushfire Volunteer wrote a new post 11 months, 2 weeks ago

-LA Fires a Case Study for Australia?
+LA Fires: a Case Study for Australia?

-Bushfire Volunteer wrote a new post 3 weeks ago
+Bushfire Volunteer wrote a new post 11 months, 2 weeks ago

-New Fire Ecology Database from UNSW
+UNSW Releases New Fire Ecology Database

 It is becoming increasingly apparent how different plant species are responding to fire in very different ways.
-Understanding these
+Understanding these -

-Bushfire Volunteer wrote a new post 3 weeks ago
+Bushfire Volunteer wrote a new post 11 months, 2 weeks ago

 Weaving caring for Country into fire risk management

-A community-led action research project on the far south coast of NSW on Djiringanj Country, is exploring the best way in which to
+A community-led action research project on the far south coast of NSW on Djiringanj Country, is exploring the best way in which to reinstate -

-Bushfire Volunteer wrote a new post 3 weeks ago
+Bushfire Volunteer wrote a new post 11 months, 2 weeks ago

 Koala Recovery in Southern NSW 5 years after Fires

-An ABC short documentary from the broadcaster’s Landline series, “Koala Recovery: The sanctuary helping nature recover from bushfire”,
+An ABC short documentary from the broadcaster’s Landline series, “Koala Recovery: The sanctuary helping nature recover from bushfire”, -

-Bushfire Volunteer wrote a new post 3 weeks ago
+Bushfire Volunteer wrote a new post 11 months, 2 weeks ago

 Bushfire Conference Field Day – All Things Royal

-The Nature Conservation Council of NSW’s Bushfire Conference concluded on the third day with a wet but productive field day to the Royal N
+The Nature Conservation Council of NSW’s Bushfire Conference concluded on the third day with a wet but productive field day to the Royal N -

-Bushfire Volunteer wrote a new post 3 weeks ago
+Bushfire Volunteer wrote a new post 11 months, 2 weeks ago

 NCC's 14th Biennial Bushfire Conference 2025

-Bushfire Volunteer wrote a new post 8 months, 1 week ago
+Bushfire Volunteer wrote a new post 1 year, 6 months ago

 Cultural Burn Protects Endemic Orchid